TheFreiLab/electrum_val/README.md

 print(fps)
 ```

+## Contributing

+We welcome contributions from the community!
+If you develop new fingerprint functions, add tutorials, improve documentation, or create new benchmark scripts, please consider submitting a pull request.
+Contributions that help others understand how you used, extended, or applied ELECTRUM are especially appreciated.

+Before contributing, please check the existing code and notebooks for style and structure to keep the repository consistent.

 ## Citation & License

 If you use this code in a publication, please cite appropriately (citation info coming soon).